5 Do’s (And 6 Don’ts) of Healthcare Email Marketing

 …and more.
 Automated campaigns help you stay engaged with your audience and have a 70.5 percent higher open rate and 152 percent higher clickthrough rate than non-automated emails.

-Do Include a Call To Action– Calls to action is copy that “calls” on your audience to take action.
+3. Do Include a Call To Action – A call to action, or CTA, is copy that “calls” on your audience to take a specific action.
 For example, “Learn More,” “Call Now,” or “Schedule an Appointment.”
 The call to action links to a landing page on your website with relevant content to what your audience needs to do.
 Calls to action increase the likelihood of conversions.

-Do Segment Your List – Segmentation is one of the cornerstones of direct marketing.
-Different people need different messaging just like different patients need different teaching.
-You probably wouldn’t suggest a knee replacement to an active 30something with a meniscus tear, so why would you use the same messaging for that active 30something as you would for a 65-year-old with type 2 diabetes and heart failure?
+4. Do Segment Your List – Segmentation is one of the cornerstones of direct marketing.
+Different people need different messaging, just like different patients need different treatments.
+You probably wouldn’t suggest a knee replacement to an active 30-something with a meniscus tear; so, why would you use the same messaging for that active 30-something as you would for a 65-year-old with type 2 diabetes and heart failure?
 Segmenting your list ensures your message reaches those who will benefit from it the most.

 Email Marketing Don’ts

-Don’t Forget About Mobile Users—You may know how important mobile-responsive websites are, and you may even know that Google looks at the mobile version of your website first.
-You should also know that nearly half—46 percent—of emails are opened on a mobile device.
+3. Don’t Forget About Mobile Users — You may know how important mobile-responsive websites are, and you may even know that Google looks at the mobile version of your website first.
+You should also know that nearly half—53 percent—of emails are opened on a mobile device.
 Think of the folks reading your emails on their phones and design with them in mind.
 Text should be short, images should be well-chosen and well-optimized, and be sure to view a test email on your phone before you send it to your list.

-Don’t Neglect Your Subject Lines—Your subject line may be the most important part of your email.
+4. Don’t Neglect Your Subject Lines — Your subject line may be the most important part of your email.
 A poor subject line will get your email filed in trash or spam.
 First, test your subject line; CoSchedule’s Headline Analyzer is a Points Group favorite.

-Put your recipient’s name right in the subject—this is easy to do with automation software (you are using automation software, right?
+5. Don’t Put Your Recipient’s Name Right in the Subject — This is easy to do with automation software (you are using automation software, right?
 See the second “do” above).
 And, keep it brief.
 Marketo sent 700,000 emails to determine the best subject line length, and found that seven-word lines had the most engagement.
 Try to keep your subject lines under 50 characters.